GitMax42/website/speed/index.md

 This smart way is based on [Content Negotiation](https://en.wikipedia.org/wiki/Content_negotiation) with the big advantage, that you do not need to change anything inside your HTML/CSS.
 Furthermore, it can be used in parallel to the existing images on your site, because this method is transparent for the client (e.g. web-browser).
+You only need to update you web server configuration and generate WebP variants of relevant/needed images.

 The example below shows the relevant [Apache web-server](https://httpd.apache.org/) configuration for WebP on [wien52.at](https://wien52.at):